olayemicodes/Simple-Web-Calculator/README.md

 # Title
 A Simple Web Calculator
 # About
-My first solid Javascript project.
+My first ever Javascript project.
 A functional and responsive calculator to perform basic arithmetic operations
 # Technologies Used
 Javascript
 # Skills